awsdocs/aws-amplify-console-user-guide/doc_source/to-manage-subdomains.md

 1. For **Domain**, enter the name of a domain with a subdomain, choose **Exclude root**, and modify the subdomain to add a new level\.

    For example, if you have a domain called **alpha\.example\.com** and you want to create a multilevel subdoman **beta\.alpha\.example\.com**, you would enter **beta** as the subdomain value, as shown in the following screenshot\.
-![\[Screenshot of the Add domain section in the Amplify Console configured to add a multilevel subdomain.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-customdomain-configure-3Update.png)
+![\[Screenshot of the Add domain section in the Amplify console configured to add a multilevel subdomain.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-customdomain-configure-3Update.png)

 ## To add or edit a subdomain<a name="to-add-or-edit-a-subdomain"></a>